jpweber/valet/README.md

 - ability to load new configs via its own api, and then reload those configs via its own REST api

+- rate limit, send back limit exceeded response.
+    - X-Ratelimit-Used: Approximate number of requests used in this period
+    - X-Ratelimit-Remaining: Approximate number of requests left to use
+    - X-Ratelimit-Reset: Approximate number of seconds to end of period

 ## Code path